kecai008/learngit/readme.txt

-﻿Git is a version control system.
+﻿Git is a distributed version control system. git is free software distributed under the GPL.
-Git is free software.
-help me
-apple round, apple red,
-apple jujce, apple swetteii